-Property valuation by jurisdiction

-Largest taxpayers

-Tax levy and rates

-District population

-Number of high school graduates

-Tuition rates

-Overlapping Debt

-Overlapping Mill Rate

-Other statistical / demographic information

-Description of Functional Units
+Property valuation by jurisdiction Largest taxpayers Tax levy and rates District population Number of high school graduates Tuition rates Overlapping Debt Overlapping Mill Rate Other statistical / demographic information

 Expenditures

 The Wisconsin Technical College System Board requires each technical college to classify expenditures by function to provide activity detail of our primary activity--instruction.
 The following is a listing and description of the expenditure functions used by Dairyland.